HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Design Space for Augmenting MOOC Videos

-\textit{\uline{Play}} denotes the first step of learning, where the learner follows the video through the instructor's preset learning process.
+\sideicon{./icon-play.png} \textit{\uline{Play}} denotes the first step of learning, where the learner follows the video through the instructor's preset learning process.
 At this stage, learners tend to learn the most general, \textbf{explanatory} content.

-\textit{\uline{Focused}} refers to the intermediate process of learning.
-Our user interviews showed that learners often moved their mouse over content, as being demonstrated by the instructor.
-Furthermore, informed by E1, we observed that learners tend to spend more time focusing on content they find difficult to understand, which aligns with Miller's hypothesis of eye-movement cognitive engagement~\cite{miller2015using}.
-Due to the limited availability and high cost of eye-tracking devices, we adopt a \textit{mouse-hover-based focus proxy} to approximate gaze-based attention.
-This approach, primarily applied during the Play stage, allows us to infer areas of focus and trigger relevant augmentations.
+\sideicon{./icon-focus.png} \textit{\uline{Focused}} refers to the intermediate process of learning.
+Our user interviews showed that learners often moved their mouse over content being demonstrated by the instructor.
+Informed by E1, we observed that learners tend to spend more time focusing on difficult content, aligning with Miller's hypothesis of eye-movement cognitive engagement~\cite{miller2015using}. \wl{While eye-tracking provides more precise attention measures, we adopt a \textit{mouse-hover-based focus proxy} considering ecological validity: most MOOC learning occurs on personal devices without eye-trackers, and mouse cursor movements correlate with visual attention~\cite{huang2011no}.} This approach allows us to infer areas of focus and trigger relevant augmentations during the Focused stage.
 Learners typically deepen their understanding of \textbf{explanatory} content and seek out \textbf{exploratory} information at this stage.

-\textit{\uline{Paused}} stage tends to promote the final understanding of concepts.
+\sideicon{./icon-pause.png} \textit{\uline{Paused}} stage tends to promote the final understanding of concepts.
 Learners agreed that when the concepts they encountered were sufficiently difficult and complex, they often paused to explore them further.
 According to a previous clickstream analysis~\cite{shi2015vismooc,sinha2014your}, ``seek'' and ``rate change'' tend to be learners' favorite actions.
 Moreover, the learning process recorded by one co-author shows that beyond videos, some learners preferred to use search engines such as Google, Wikipedia, or ChatGPT to gain a broader understanding of concepts, thus obtaining \textbf{exploratory} content for concept cognition.

-\textit{\uline{Seek}} occurs mainly in the \textit{Paused} stage, where learners drag the video timeline from one point to another to find supplementary content for concept explanation.
+\sideicon{./icon-seek.png} \textit{\uline{Seek}} occurs mainly in the \textit{Paused} stage, where learners drag the video timeline from one point to another to find supplementary content for concept explanation.
 However, learners often struggle to find the exact time point, and it usually takes several \textit{Seek} operations.

 The \textbf{Behavior Level} interacts dynamically with the \textbf{Data Type} and \textbf{Visual Effect}.
 Learner behavior usually follows a staged cycle.
 Initially, they acquire broad insights by \textit{Play} the video, then engage in \textit{Focused} to track the instructor's teaching path or examine the content of interest, and ultimately \textit{Paused} for an in-depth understanding of the concepts.
 During the \textit{Paused} stage, \textit{Seek} is the predominant action, aiding learners in revisiting content or facilitating rapid learning.